cilium/cilium.io/src/posts/2022-05-05-meet-Laurent/index.md

 **What are you working on right now in Cilium?**

 The last few things I've worked on have been related to datapath optimizations.
-For instance, we found out during an incident that when you try to connect to a pod that has been deleted from the nodes, the packets are just dropped and the client can’t know that this IP is unreachable so it will use the normal retries and timeouts.
-We made a change to notify the client that this was happening.
+For instance, we found out during an [incident](https://www.datadoghq.com/blog/engineering/grpc-dns-and-load-balancing-incident/) that when you try to connect to a pod that has been deleted from the nodes, the packets are just dropped and the client can’t know that this IP is unreachable so it will use the normal retries and timeouts.
+We made a [change](https://github.com/cilium/cilium/pull/18505) to notify the client that this was happening.

-And one of the features that I followed very closely, but I didn't directly work on is the support for prefix delegation in AWS.
-It is a recent feature in AWS and the integration for it was built by someone from our team.
+And one of the features that I followed very closely, but I didn't directly work on is the support for [prefix delegation in AWS](https://github.com/cilium/cilium/pull/18463).
+It is a recent feature in AWS that has become very important to us given the size of our VPCs and the integration for it was built by [Hemanth Malla](https://github.com/hemanthmalla) from our team.

 **What advice do you have for people just getting into the Cilium community?**